 Washington Educational Service District Offices offer digital fingerprinting.
 Processing of the digital fingerprint background check request occurs in a timelier manner than the fingerprint card and instructions indicated above.
 If possible, we recommend individuals contact an Educational Service District Office and make an appointment for the digital fingerprint background check.

 - Temporary permits: A temporary permit is issued as soon as the application, additional documentation requested in the application, the fingerprint background check results are on file, and all items been reviewed to determine it appears applicant will be eligible for certification.
 Temporary permits may be issued by an Educational Service District Office or by our office and cover an individual’s employment in Washington.
 Temporary permits are issued while application processing takes place so that individuals can be employed.
-Temporary permits can also be issued to individuals who need to complete testing requirements in order to obtain the first teaching certificate in Washington.
+Temporary permits can also be issued to out of state individuals who need to complete testing requirements in order to obtain the first teaching certificate in Washington.
 Temporary permits are valid for 180 days (6 months).

 - Rushes: Individuals who are employed in Washington who have an application pending can receive priority processing if they have not been issued a temporary permit.
 The Washington employer can request ‘rush’ processing of an application once it has been received in our office.
 If you have not been issued a temporary permit and are employed, you will wish to discuss your situation with your employer so they can determine if a rush request is needed.